Cray-HPE/sbps-marshal/README.md

 You must use an external service management facility (e.g., systemd) to ensure that precisely one instance of the agent is running on a host.

-SBPS only supports the projection of read-only LUNs.
+SBPS support is limited to the the projection of read-only LUNs in LIO, using filio backstores.

 ## IMS and S3 API Requests